monurcan/SummerSchoolChallenge/README.md

 # Multimodal Fungi Challenge 2025 - Mushrooms, Metadata and Machine Learning!
-Welcome to Multimodal Fungi Challenge 2025, the DTU Compute summer school where algorithms meet mushrooms, and machine learning meets metadata!
+Welcome to Multimodal Fungi Challenge 2025, the summer school challenge where algorithms meet mushrooms, and machine learning meets metadata!
 Strap on your data scientist hat (preferably fungus-shaped) because this challenge is going to be an exploration of Danish fungi like never before.

 This challenge is made in conjunction with the [Ph.
 D. Summer school on multi-modal learning](https://multi-modal.compute.dtu.dk/).